Addiction or problematic use is a difficult concept to measure

 Numbers receiving help for alcohol and drug problems

-Following the pattern of last year, there has been a fall in the overall number of adults entering treatment for crack cocaine.
-This fall only includes people who are using crack with opiates (21,308 to 18,832).
-Those who are using crack without opiates saw a small increase (4,545 to 4,711).
+- After seeing a decline in the previous 2 years, there has been a rise in the overall number of adults entering treatment for crack cocaine.
+This rise includes people who are using crack with opiates (18,832 to 20,158) and those who are using crack without opiates (4,711 to 5,444).